 With extensive regional and unitary council monitoring networks now available to inform national assessments of state and trends in water quality, NIWA has been focussing recently on new technologies for more efficient and effective monitoring of river water quality (with some NRWQN sites taken over by regional and unitary councils).

-Water samples are collected monthly and analysed for a range of physical and chemical variables (see 'What do we measure?', above).
-Periphyton is also assessed monthly.
-In addition, benthic invertebrate samples are collected on an annual basis (see 'Benthic biology', above).
+Water samples are collected monthly from the sites and analysed for a range of physical and chemical variables.
+Periphyton cover is also assessed monthly.
+In addition, benthic invertebrate samples are collected at most sites on an annual basis.

 The NRWQN data have been used in an extensive range of scientific and resource management applications, and contribute to NZ’s international environmental reporting obligations.
 Data from our existing sites also continue to contribute to national (and international) reporting of state and trends in river health, alongside council monitoring data (see Land, Air, Water Aotearoa (LAWA) - River Quality).

 NRWQN water quality data are available free for download on our Hydro Web Portal.